 Your attendance and participation in all classes are required.
-It is solely the responsibility of the individual student to personally sign the attendance sheet for each class.
-Failure to prepare for a class will count as an absence.
-Students who are absent from more than THREE (3) classes will be academically withdrawn from the course.
+Attendance will be taken via Zoom, whether the class session is delivered asynchronously or synchronously.
+Failure to prepare for a class, including failure to participate in forum discussions or complete an assignment, may count as an absence.
+Students who are absent from more than three classes may be academically withdrawn from the course.